Run Jobs Using Python

 kubectl apply -f https://raw.githubusercontent.com/kubernetes-sigs/kueue/main/site/static/examples/admin/single-clusterqueue-setup.yaml

-Now try running the example MPI job.
+Now try running the example MPIJob.

 python sample-mpijob.py